 How to select a birthday card

 Sometimes a situation calls for an extra special card.
-When someone is going through an extremely difficult time or has done something exceptionally nice for me I find myself shopping the aisles of craft stores looking for supplies to make their birthday card instead of hunting for a card at a gift shop.
+When someone is going through an extremely difficult time or has done something exceptionally nice for me, I find myself shopping the aisles of craft stores.
+I look for supplies to make their birthday card instead of hunting for a card at a gift shop.

 Whether I’m making a card or buying a card, I think about the following things to make sure the card will be meaningful and memorable.

 You might like Birthday Wishes for your 40th!

 1) The person the card is for – the audience.
 What does he or she like?
 If the recipient likes cats, choose a card with cats.
 Equally important is to think about what they don’t like.

 When my daughter was young, she was afraid of clowns.
 When she turned six, her aunt gave her a card with a clown on the front.
 Needless to say, she burst into tears, and my sister-in-law felt terrible.

 2) Their personality.
 Is he or she more casual, someone who likes to joke around, or are they more formal?
 Someone who likes to joke around will appreciate a humorous card, whereas a traditional card may be more appropriate for someone who is more formal.

 3) The message pre-printed on the card.
 This message should connect the giver to the receiver.
 It can be heartfelt.
 Mushy or sentimental messages are sometimes just what the doctor ordered.

 It can also depict a shared moment or something you both have in common.
 For example, my sister would borrow my clothes when we were growing up.
 I found the perfect card with a message about her being able to choose something from my closet as her gift.